qleet/user-docs/docs/getting-started.md

   have docker installed on your machine.
 This is useful for testing out Threeport and getting an idea of how it works.
-* [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/): this will spin up a Kubernetes cluster in AWS and intall Threeport there.
+* [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/): this will spin up a Kubernetes cluster in AWS and install Threeport there.
 It requires you have an AWS account and API keys.
 This is useful for testing Threeport on a remote cloud provider.